AlexaCRM/php-crm-toolkit/README.md

 # php-crm-toolkit
 CRM Toolkit for PHP provides integration with Microsoft Dynamics CRM in PHP applications.

+This toolkit supports **only** Dynamics 365 SOAP interface.
+For PHP implementation of the Dynamics 365 Web API, see [dynamics-webapi-toolkit project](https://github.com/AlexaCRM/dynamics-webapi-toolkit).

 ## Installation